IBM-Swift-Sunset/Kitura-Chat-Server/README.md

 message indicating this is forwarded to all of the remaining connected users.

 ## Getting started

-### Pre-requisites
-The Web UI uses AngularJS and jQuery and they need to be "installed" using NPM, the NodeJs Package Manager.
-To install them simply run `npm --install` from the public directory in Kitura-Chat-Server.

 ### Running the server locally
 To run the the server locally, simply: